bytewizard42i/selectConnect_app_pro/TUTORIAL.md

 # Compile the NoirCard Protocol contract
 cd contracts/
-midnightc compile NoirCardProtocol.compact --output build/
+midnightc compile SelectConnectProtocol.compact --output build/

 # You should see:
 # ✓ Parsing contract...